 The initial I-20 that you used to enter the United States and which was stamped by the Department of Homeland Security is an important immigration document.
 Copy all pages, and keep them with your records.
 If you lose your I-20, alert the Norwich University’s International Center.

 The Certificate of Eligibility for Nonimmigrant J-1 Exchange Visitor Status is the Form DS-2019.
 This document is issued by the program sponsor (the university, government agency, or other organization sponsoring the visit) through the Student and Exchange Visitor Information System (SEVIS) for presentation at a U.S. Consulate abroad to apply for a J-1 Exchange Visitor visa.
 It must also be presented to an immigration inspector upon entry into the United States.
 You must keep all DS-2019s issued to you.

 The initial DS-2019 that you use when you enter the country and stamped by the Department of Homeland Security is an important immigration document.
 Copy both sides to keep with your records.
 If you lose your DS-2019, alert the Norwich University International Center.

 Form I-94 / Admission Stamp

 Often confused with the visa.
-Your immigration status (F-1 or J-1) is determined when you enter the U.S. by an immigration inspector and is indicated on the I-94 or on the admission stamp in your passport.
-You may have many visa stamps in your passport, but upon entry into the U.S., an immigration inspector can admit you in only one immigration status.
+Your immigration status (F-1 or J-1) is determined when you enter the United States by an immigration inspector and is indicated on the I-94 or on the admission stamp in your passport.
+You may have many visa stamps in your passport, but upon entry into the United States, an immigration inspector can admit you in only one immigration status.
 Verify that the correct status is indicated on your I-94 card or in your passport.
-Unlike your visa, your immigration status may be changed in the U.S. The U.S. Department of State provides further clarification on visas and visa status.
+Unlike your visa, your immigration status may be changed in the United States.
+The U.S. State Department provides further clarification on visas and visa status.

 Student and Exchange Visitor Information System (SEVIS)